 FRE 331.
 SURVEY OF EARLY FRENCH LITERATURE

 Major texts of literature of France from the Middle Ages through the 18th century are taught in their historical, social and cultural context.
-Prerequisite: FRE 222 or permission of instructor.
-Offered every third year.
+Prerequisite: FRE 222 or placement at this level.

 FRE 332.
 SURVEY OF MODERN FRENCH LITERATURE